COCO Clinic has been named an official XERF Heavy User.

 Living up to the name "premium treatment"

-If I had to name a downside of XERF, it is that, from the doctor's side, the treatment takes a little longer.
-With Wave Fit Pulse lowering the energy peak and pain, the time per shot has increased.
+If I had to name a drawback of XERF, it is that treatment takes a little longer from the physician's side.
+The Wave Fit Pulse design lowered the energy peak and the pain, but it also lengthened the time each shot takes.

-But for the person receiving it, this is actually a good thing — it means the doctor treats shot by shot, with care.
-It fits the name "premium treatment" well.
+From the patient's perspective, though, this is arguably a benefit — it means the physician is working through the treatment shot by shot with care.
+It suits the name "premium treatment" well.

 FAQ